 Learn how to make Snickerdoodles without Cream of Tartar with our quick and easy recipe.
-These cookies still have all that soft, chewy yummy texture and flavor of snickerdoodles and are absolutely delicious.
+These cookies still have all that soft, chewy texture and flavor of snickerdoodles and are absolutely delicious.
 The perfect cookie recipe if you don't have any cream of tartar on hand or if you just don't like it.

 This was inspired by my Chai Cookies.
 It would go great with our Fall Maple Cookies and Molasses Crinkle Cookies and our yummy Churro Chips and Sopapilla (Churro) Cheesecake.